-Peace, Lincoln Snyder
+Peace.
+Lincoln Snyder

-COVID-19 Prevention Program (CPP) for The Catholic Schools of

-The Roman Catholic Diocese of Sacramento
+COVID-19 Prevention Program (CPP) for The Catholic Schools of The Roman Catholic Diocese of Sacramento our workplace.
+Date: February 1, 2021

-This CPP is designed to control exposures to the SARS-CoV-2 virus that may occur in our workplace.
+This CPP is designed to control exposures to the SARS-CoV-2 virus that may occur in